mayckxavier/parts_unimited_api/README.md

 ## Setup

+1. This project is using Python 3.11.7
-1. Clone this repository
+2. Clone this repository
-2. Create a virtual environment: `python -m venv venv`
+3. Create a virtual environment: `python -m venv venv`
-3. Activate the virtual environment:
+4. Activate the virtual environment:
    - Windows: `venv\Scripts\activate`
    - macOS/Linux: `source venv/bin/activate`
-4. Install dependencies: `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`
-5. Set up environment variables (copy `.env.example` to `.env` and adjust values)
+6. Set up environment variables (copy `.env.example` to `.env` and adjust values)
-6. Run database migrations: `alembic upgrade head`
+7. Run database migrations: `alembic upgrade head`.
+(This will create the SQLite Database and add some data)
-7. Start the application: `uvicorn main:app --reload`
+8. Start the application: `uvicorn main:app --reload`
-8. To access documentation just add `/docs` at the end of the URL.
+9. To access documentation just add `/docs` at the end of the URL.
 Example: `http://127.0.0.1:8000/docs`

 ## Features